Team865/FRC-2019/README.md

 The modules are organized by Gradle's multi-project build system

 The `Robot` module also has a deploy folder that gets copied to RoboRIO

-See each folder for specific README files.

-The GitHub Wiki will be used for additional documentation, including setup instructions